-- College Library, 600 N. Park St. (next to the Memorial Union) - Typical hours of operation (check website for changes) - o Sunday: Open at 10:00 AM - o Monday Thursday: Open 24 hours - Friday: Close at 11:45 PM - Saturday: 10:00 AM 11:45 PM - Metered parking is available under the building (enter from N. Park) - Price: \$3.00 sq/ft - File Format: TIFF or PowerPoint ONLY - Please name your file using the following convention: FirstNameLastName-OneWordDescription.filetype - Bring the file on a flash drive, or log on to one of the available computers and place it in the public storage drive - Payment: Credit Card (Visa and Mastercard) - You must be physically present and approve the poster before it can be printed - Typical turnaround time is 3 hours, but can sometimes be up to two days during especially busy times throughout the semester - Before leaving, use poster cutter to trim edges for best appearance
+- College Library, 600 N. Park St. (next to the Memorial Union) - Typical hours of operation (check website for changes)

+Sunday: Open at 10:00 AM

+Monday - Thursday: Open 24 hours

+Friday: Close at 11:45 PM

+Saturday: 10:00 AM - 11:45 PM

+- Metered parking is available under the building (enter from N. Park) - Price: \$3.00 sq/ft - File Format: TIFF or PowerPoint ONLY - Please name your file using the following convention: FirstNameLastName-OneWordDescription.filetype - Send file via email to yourself or bring a flashdrive with the file, log on to one of the available computers and place it in the public storage drive - Payment: Credit Card (Visa and Mastercard) - You must be physically present and approve the poster before it can be printed - Typical turnaround time is 3 hours, but can sometimes be up to two days during especially busy times throughout the semester - Before leaving, use poster cutter to trim edges for best appearance